Features

 - Private Journal coordinates stay separate from public reports

 Build separate lists for leaving home, getting set up at the water, packing up, and getting back to the truck.
-Start with practical defaults, then add the boat, shuttle, bait, PFDs, kids, dog, or whatever the day actually needs.
+Keep routes, meet-up points, shuttle details, and fishing contacts close to the plan instead of scattered across texts.

 - Reusable checklists for Leaving Home, At the Water, Leaving the Water, and Back at the truck